-Root Canal Procedure in Jersey City, NJ
+Root Canals in Jersey City

 A severely damaged or infected tooth may need a root canal to resolve the issue.
 The team at AV Dental can assist patients with this procedure and help restore full functionality to the tooth, allowing the patient to have normal chewing and sensation in the tooth.